magicaltrap/english_german_translation/README.md

 # About
 In fastai's [Code-First Introduction to Natural Language Processing](https://www.fast.ai/2019/07/08/fastai-nlp/) course in chapter 7, various Machine Translation architectures were covered.
-In the mentioned lessons, around 40000 French questions were used as to translate into English.
+In the mentioned lessons, around 40000 French questions were used to translate into English.
 I copied the notebooks and wanted to reproduce the results on a bigger English-German dataset.
 Specifically, I wanted to compare different Machine Translation architectures regarding accuracy (e.g. BLEU scores) and efficiency (training time).
 Check the fastai NLP notebooks for more [details](https://github.com/fastai/course-nlp), they are a great read!

 # Dataset
 As training set, I decided to take a English-German parallel corpus from the latest WMT 2019 Conference ([ACL 2019: Fourth Conference on Machine Translation](http://www.statmt.org/wmt19/)]).
 I chose the `News Commentary v14` corpus which has 338285 English/German parallel sentences.
 For validation and test sets, we have two options.
 Either 1) take a small subset from our training set and label them as validation and/or test set or 2) we download a separate validation and/or test set from different sources.
 We can do both just in case.
 For option 2) let's download the `newstest2013` and  `newstest2014` corpora as validation and test sets respectively.
 Those two corpora are popular in Machine Translation research to validate MT models.
 The original Transformer paper (["Attention Is All You Need"](https://arxiv.org/abs/1706.03762)) used those two corpora as well for example.
 You can download them [here](https://google.github.io/seq2seq/data/).